Food support during the federal shutdown

 Dear Neighbor,

-In this week’s newsletter, I’m sharing resources to help Illinois families navigate the impact of this shut down, focusing on support for food security, as well as ways you can lend a hand to help out neighbors.
+In this week’s newsletter, I’m sharing resources to help Illinois families navigate the impact and uncertainty of all this, focusing on support for food security, as well as ways you can lend a hand to help out neighbors.

 The Greater Chicago Food Depository is in close communication with their network of over 850 partner food pantries and programs throughout Cook County.
 Additionally, they are setting up hubs to operate on Saturdays in November while SNAP is paused.
 Hubs will be focused on areas with the highest concentration of SNAP participants.
 At these distributions, pre-packaged grocery boxes will be distributed while supplies last.